aristanetworks/avd-workshops/workshops/cicd-basics.md

 GitHub actions allow us to automate almost every element of our repository.
 We can use them to check syntax, linting, unit testing, etc. In our case, we want to use GitHub actions to test new changes to our infrastructure and then deploy those changes.
 In this example, we simulate that Network Admins cannot manually change the nodes.
 Admins must execute changes from the pipeline.

 In this repository, we have two workflow files located in our `.github/workflows` directory.
 Both workflows are identical but differ slightly in whether changes will be deployed in our development or production environment.
 Below is an example of the development workflow.

-In your IDE, ***uncomment*** both workflows.
-A shortcut is to highlight the workflow and type `CTRL + /`.
+1. In your IDE, ***uncomment*** both workflows.
+A shortcut is to highlight the workflow and type `Ctrl + /` or `Cmd + /` on Mac.
+2. The files are located in the following locations.

+- `atd-cicd/.github/workflows/dev_test.yml`
+- `atd-cicd/.github/workflows/prod_test.yml`

 ```yaml
 name: Test the dev network